 Masonry teaches all brethren to honour all men as equals – no matter their station in life, race, religion, or any other perceived differences that this world can attribute to various classifications.

 The symbolism is based on the building of King Solomon’s Temple compared to the building a good man upon a solid foundation with support from like-minded brethren.
 We use the operative tools of masonry to illustrate various components of morality and character.

-Masonry is not secretive, and everything is open in today’s society.
+Masonry is open in today’s society.
 The key is you have to understand what masonry is and want to join these principles and tenets with the support of your immediate family.
 Then when you declare your most serious intent and you are proved to be a person of excellent character wishing to become a better man you can be admitted into Freemasonry.